-The availability and quality of urban and transport policies supporting health and sustainability in São Paulo is above average compared with other cities.
-São Paulo incorporates health-focussed actions in its metropolitan transport policy, but this focus is lacking in its metropolitan urban policy.
-It also has no requirements for health impact assessment of urban and transport interventions.
-In some policy areas related to walkability and public transport, São Paulo lacks standards and measurable targets.
-Nonetheless, the vast majority of neighbourhoods in São Paulo are highly walkable relative to the 25 cities in this international study.
-To achieve WHO targets to increase physical activity, 99% of residents in São Paulo live in neighbourhoods meeting density thresholds and 70% live in neighbourhoods meeting street connectivity thresholds.
-However, notably some São Paulo residents may live in neighbourhoods that exceed levels of density and street connectivity that encourage physical activity.
-Ninety-four percent of residents live in neighbourhoods with access to public transport stops with regular services.
-Almost three quarters of residents have access to some public open space within 500m, but only 16% live within 500m of a larger public open space.
-The percentage of the population in São Paulo with access within 500m of a food market, convenience store or any public open space is just below average compared with other cities studied, but access to large public open space is well below average.
+The availability and quality of urban and transport policies supporting health and sustainability in Phoenix is below average compared with other cities.
+In some policy areas related to walkability and public transport, Phoenix lacks policies as well as specific standards and measurable targets.
+Phoenix also lacks a requirement for health impact assessment of urban and transport interventions.
+The vast majority of neighbourhoods in Phoenix have low walkability relative to the 25 cities in this international study.
+To achieve WHO targets to increase physical activity, only 16% of residents in Phoenix live in neighbourhoods meeting density thresholds and only 51% live in neighbourhoods meeting street connectivity thresholds.
+Similarly, only 24% of residents live in neighbourhoods with access to public transport stops with regular services within 500m.
+Less than 50% of residents have access to some public open space within 500m, and only one quarter live within 500m of a larger public open space.
+The proportion of the population with access within 500m to a food market, convenience store, any public open space, large public open space or a public transport stop is well below average compared with other cities studied.